 How it works

-If your workplace, business, community group, uni or school uses more than three (3) inkjet, toner cartridges or toner bottles in a month you may be eligible for a free Cartridges 4 Planet Ark collection box.
+If your workplace, business, community group, uni or school uses more than three (3) inkjet, toner cartridges or toner bottles in a month you may be eligible for a Cartridges 4 Planet Ark collection box.

 If your workplace is unlikely to return the minimum number of cartridges, we encourage you to use the drop-off boxes in our retail collection partners (participating Officeworks, Australia Post, The Good Guys, JB Hi-Fi, Harvey Norman, Office National and Office Products Depot outlets).
-Find your closest drop-off box here.Register free now
+Find your closest drop-off box here.Register now

 Our participating manufacturers, Brother, Canon, Epson, HP, Konica Minolta, or Kyocera, cover the cost of collecting, transporting and recycling their own cartridges as well as promoting the program to workplaces like yours and to the general public.